 Chapter 1: Foundations

-A standup (or daily standup, daily scrum, daily sync) is a short, time-boxed meeting where a team synchronizes their work, surfaces blockers, and commits to the day ahead.
+A standup (also called a daily standup or daily scrum) is a short, time-boxed meeting where a team synchronises work, surfaces blockers, and commits to the day ahead.

 Key Characteristics